-First time schools registration fee is waived, but registration is still required.
+First time schools’ registration fee is waived, but registration is still required.
 Schools returning to the program pay $150.
-(There is a discounted fee schedule for districts/groups registering more than one school.)
-Fees are payable by check on invoice or by credit card.
+(There is a discounted fee schedule for districts/groups registering more than two schools.)
+Fees are payable by check or credit card.

 CIC runs professional development sessions for new and veteran teachers.

-- Professional Development (PD) is required for all new CIC teachers and highly recommended for teachers who have not seen the curricular resources.
+- Professional Development (PD) is recommended for all new CIC teachers, instructional coaches, and administrators

 - CIC PD is a great opportunity to meet other CIC teachers from your area that are running Invention Convention programs.